pedroborges/kirby-fuzzy-search/readme.md

 # Kirby Fuzzy Search (Beta) [![Release](https://img.shields.io/github/release/pedroborges/kirby-fuzzy-search.svg)](https://github.com/pedroborges/kirby-fuzzy-search/releases) [![Issues](https://img.shields.io/github/issues/pedroborges/kirby-fuzzy-search.svg)](https://github.com/pedroborges/kirby-fuzzy-search/issues)

 Fuzzy-search plugin for Kirby.
-Looking for approximate matches of search queries in your content has never been this easy.
+Searching for non-exact matches in your content has never been this easy.

 This is plugin is built on top of the [fuzzget](https://github.com/kevinfiol/fuzzget) PHP library.

 ## Basic Usage
-If you are already using the Kirby built-in `search` method, replacing it with Fuzzy Search is just a matter of renaming a method on a pages collection:
+If you are already using the Kirby built-in `search` method, replacing it with Fuzzy Search is just a matter of renaming the `search` method to `fuzzySearch` like shown below:

 ```diff
 $query    = get('q');